jingxiangwu/laman/README.md

 - **Machine Learning Project**: A on-going project employing PyTorch Geometric to identify and generate generalized n-Laman graphs through Reinforcement Learning.
 - .....

+## Tips
+As I recently switched to a MacBook with M1 chip, it is quite non straightforward to install PyTorch Geometric.
+I have included a detailed guide on the installation on M1 Macs, please see [Installation Guide](./install_geometric.md).

 ## Acknowledgments

 Thanks to all collaborators for their invaluable insights and support in this ongoing exploration of Laman graphs and their generalizations.
 Contributions are welcome.